Creating a group of instances with fixed IP addresses

 metadata

-: In metadata, provide the VM user name and public key to enable this user to access the VM via SSH.For more information, see VM metadata.
+: In metadata, provide the VM user name and the public key to enable this user to access the VM via SSH.For more information, see VM metadata.

 -